-At AOPA Insurance Services, we analyzed medical emergencies like these, and we discovered an alarming fact: Even a simple problem that might be routine at home can quickly become a major emergency in a distant town or foreign country.
+At AOPA Insurance Agency, we analyzed medical emergencies like these, and we discovered an alarming fact: Even a simple problem that might be routine at home can quickly become a major emergency in a distant town or foreign country.

 EA+ helps pay for emergencies your health insurance will not generally cover, getting you the medical care you need, when you need it.
-If an emergency occurs, AOPA EA+ automatically steps in to help with more than 20 emergency and medical services—so you can focus on your recovery and not on costs.
+If an emergency occurs, AOPA EA+ steps in to help with more than 20 emergency and medical services—so you can focus on your recovery and not on costs.

 No, in fact it is best to use your name, as primary member, because then we can locate your coverage files immediately to give you the fastest, most efficient service possible.

 Your official EA+ Identification Card will be mailed to you in your Welcome Packet as soon as you complete your enrollment.
 This customized I.D. lists the toll-free hotline.
 (You'll want to keep this I.D. in your wallet.
 Most people tuck it right next to their medical plan I.D. card.)

 Then if you're suddenly faced with an emergency when you're traveling away from home, just call the emergency number located on the back of your I.D. card, which is available 24 hours a day, 365 days a year.
 EA+ will immediately jump in from there.
 It's very important to make sure that all family members are aware that you have EA+ in the event that you are unable to communicate with medical personnel.

 You don’t!
 All services must be arranged by EA+ to be covered.
 Just call the EA+ emergency phone number on your ID card when you find yourself in an emergency situation.
 The assistance coordinator will immediately jump into action to provide the help you need, and will take care of all the paperwork.

 EA+'s medical team will make the determination after reviewing your medical records and may consult with the treating physician, if necessary.